Feirell/serialization-generator/README.md

 const JOINED_TYPE_B = new ObjectSerializer<JoinedTypeB>({m: STRING_SERIALIZER});

 // When you have a serializer for all subtypes you can combine them to a SwitchSerializer.
-// Be aware that there is not type check whether the provided serializer fits for the
+// You need to call the finalize after all register calls are done to be able to use this
-// structure identified by the identifier.
-You need to call the finalize after all
+// serializer.
-// register calls are done to be able to use this serializer. const JOINED_TYPE_SERIALIZER = new SwitchSerializer<JoinedType, 'type'>('type')
+const JOINED_TYPE_SERIALIZER = new SwitchSerializer<JoinedType, 'type'>('type')
     .register("a", JOINED_TYPE_A)
     .register("b", JOINED_TYPE_B)